hiepng15/hiepng15/README.md

 ## Projects

 ### [budget-aware-unseen-nas](https://github.com/hiepng15/budget-aware-unseen-nas)
-7th place in the NAS Unseen-Data Competition 2026\n
+**7th place in the NAS Unseen-Data Competition 2026 — 9.62 points.**
 A clock-aware and resource-safe hybrid macro-NAS pipeline for unseen image-classification tasks.

 ### [fast-jpeg](https://github.com/hiepng15/fast-jpeg)
 A blazing-fast JPEG Encoder & Decoder crafted from scratch using **Python** and **Cython**, delivering **3× the speed of Pillow** while maintaining full flexibility and control.